cheind/dest/README.md

 ```

 #### dest_generate_rects_viola_jones
-`dest_generate_rects_viola_jones` is a utility to generate Viola Jones rectangles for a training
+`dest_generate_rects_viola_jones` is a utility to generate face rectangles for a training
-database.
-These rectangles can be fed into `dest_train` for learning.
-Note, if your application
+database using OpenCVs Viola Jones algorithm.
+These rectangles can be fed into `dest_train`
-comes with a face detector built in, you will want to use your face detector to generate initial
+for learning.
+Note, if your application comes with a face detector built in, you may want
-rectangles.
+to use your face detector to generate these rectangles.

 Type `dest_generate_rects_viola_jones --help` for detailed help.